 The CHEmistry and Emissions REanalysis Interface with Observations (CHEEREIO) is a package that wraps the GEOS-Chem chemical transport model source code.
 After a simple modification of a single configuration file (

 ens_config.json), CHEEREIO automatically produces and compiles an ensemble of GEOS-Chem run directories.
-Each ensemble member comes with a randomized set of gridded emissions scaling factors, drawn from a prior distribution reflecting emissions uncertainties, for the set of species specified by the user.
+Each ensemble member comes with a randomized set of gridded emissions scaling factors, drawn from a prior distribution reflecting user-specified emissions uncertainties, for the set of species specified by the user.
 As the ensemble of runs progresses, CHEEREIO will periodically pause the ensemble, compare with a set of observations (i.e. satellite, surface, and/or aircraft), and update relevant emissions scaling factors and chemical concentrations to best match reality given the uncertainties of measurements and model.
 CHEEREIO calculates this update via the 4D Asynchronous Localized Ensemble Transform Kalman Filter (4D-LETKF) as described in Hunt. et. al., .
 Because this approach is model agnostic (specifically, it does not rely on the adjoint), CHEEREIO supports emissions updates and chemical concentration corrections for arbitrary configurations of the GEOS-Chem model.
 However, the current CHEEREIO codebase assumes that GEOS-Chem code is version 13.0.0 or later.

 How CHEEREIO works¶

 Although the mathematics of CHEEREIO is complex (see Further reading for details), the algorithm that powers this package is quite intuitive.
 The LETKF algorithm follows an ensemble approach.
-This means that CHEEREIO is managing many (often 32) simultaneously running simulations of the atmosphere, each representing different assumptions (usually represented in the form of varying emissions scaling factors).
+This means that CHEEREIO is managing many (often 32 or 48) simultaneously running simulations of the atmosphere, each representing different assumptions (usually represented in the form of varying emissions scaling factors).
 The ensemble itself thus represents our uncertainty of the atmospheric state that arises from the uncertainty in our assumptions (e.g., the range of ammonia concentrations we would expect to arise in the atmosphere given our uncertainty in ammonia emissions).
 We might have some observations of the real atmosphere at a given time, such as those from a satellite column, from surface measurements, or from an aircraft campaign.
 This observation, which comes with its own uncertainty, constrains the reasonable range of concentrations our model should represent.
 Even if we only observe a related species (such as SO2, NO2, or even AOD, which might give us a clue on the state of Sulfate-Nitrate-Ammonium aerosol formation), we still may have some useful information that will allow CHEEREIO to update the emissions and concentrations of interest.
 As the figure below demonstrates, this results in updates of the entire ensemble to better match reality.

 An overview of the CHEEREIO workflow¶

-Installation time.
 First, the user creates a template run directory by executing a script related to the setup procedure in GEOS-Chem version 13,

 setup_ensemble.sh.
-All ensemble members are based on the template run directory, so any changes to the template will be reflected across all ensemble members.
-Note that the template run directory has a few slightly different features from the standard run directory, which allows CHEEREIO to hook in and modify files on the fly.
-Users should carefully read the documentation before changing something they find odd in the template run directory.
-Next, the user compiles the template run directory, either according to their preferences or by following the base procedure in the CHEEREIO setup script.
+The template run directory is a regular GEOS-Chem run directory, but with a few slightly different features which allow CHEEREIO to hook in and modify files on the fly.
+All ensemble members will be run in run directories copied from the template run directory, so any changes to the template will be reflected across all ensemble members.
+Next, the user compiles the template run directory, either according to their preferences or by following the base procedure in the CHEEREIO setup script

-Spinup time There are two separate kinds of model spinup in the CHEEREIO environment.
+There are two separate kinds of model spinup in the CHEEREIO environment.
 The first kind is the standard form of GEOS-Chem model spinup.
 By setting

-Run time.
 Once installation and spinup(s) are complete, the user navigates to the

 scratch/ folder.
 After each column is complete, CHEEREIO gathers the data from scratch and overwrites the GEOS-Chem restarts and scaling factors in each ensemble run directory folder.
 From here, GEOS-Chem is called and runs for another assimilation period.
-CHEEREIO will then rinse and repeat until the period of interest has been simulated.
+CHEEREIO will then repeat this process until the entire period of interest has been simulated.